 The world’s largest-ever rodent cull has completely eradicated rats and mice from South Georgia Island, an important wildlife haven in the South Atlantic.

 The U.K. Overseas Territory is now free of rodents for the first time since humans arrived on the island 200 years ago, scientists announced Wednesday.
 The invasive animals had devastated South Georgia’s bird population, even threatening species that are endemic to the remote island.

-South Georgia, which is the final resting place of the explorer Ernest Shackleton, is about 800 miles southwest of the Falkland Islands.
+South Georgia, which is the final resting place of the explorer Ernest Shackleton, is about 800 miles southeast of the Falkland Islands.